 But what exactly is Italian citizenship jure sanguinis?
 How can you tell if you’re eligible?
-And most importantly, how do you go about obtaining your Italian dual citizenship in this way?
+What documents do you need and where do you get them?
+And perhaps most importantly, how do you go about obtaining your Italian dual citizenship in this way?

 All those are great questions.
 So let’s get to understanding Italian citizenship jure sanguinis, shall we?